MLB Rumors: Manny Machado Officially Pens Padres Deal

 MLB insider Jon Heyman has reported that Machado has agreed to return to his original position of third baseman, which is perfect for the side who expects Fernando Tatis Jr. to be playing shortstop.

 As the ink dries on Machado’s deal, there is still plenty of speculation regarding fellow free agent Bryce Harper, whose offers are slowly dwindling down to just four teams still vying for him to join them.
-Despite having just dolled out a fortune to secure Machado, it is rumored the Padres are still in the running for Harper as well.
+Despite having just doled out a fortune to secure Machado, it is rumored the Padres are still in the running for Harper as well.

-Other teams who also reportedly have offers on the table for Harper are the San Francisco Giants, the Philadelphia Phillies, and the Washington Nationals, according to a previous report by The Inquisitr.
+Other teams who also reportedly have offers on the table for Harper are the San Francisco Giants, the Philadelphia Phillies, and the Washington Nationals, according to a previous report by the Inquisitr.
 Harper isn’t quite showing his hand just yet, but has made it clear he wants a long-term contract that will put more than $300 million in his pocket over the next decade.